hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

     [http://humanstxt.org](http://humanstxt.org) will put link to your site in their directory.
   * configure analytics - this will help you to have better understanding about visitors and content on your site: who visiting your site, how often, which mobile browser is the most popular among the visitors etc.
-    [Google analytics](https://www.google.com/analytics/) is the most well-nkown solution, but there are much more options, e.x.
+    [Google analytics](https://www.google.com/analytics/) is the most well-known solution, but there are much more options, e.x.
 [Mixpanel](http://mixpanel.com/), [KISSMetricks](https://www.kissmetrics.com/),
     [Segment.io](https://segment.io/).
   * add sitemap.xml file - this file defines structure of your site.
 You should enumerate all pages